-In accordance with article 529 nonies of the Capital Companies Law and article 12 bis of the Regulations of the Board of Directors, at its meeting of April 14, 2020, the Board of Directors evaluated the results of the annual evaluation of its own performance and that of its commissions during 2019, analyzing the directors' replies to a questionnaire with almost a hundred questions.
+In accordance with article 529 nonies of the Capital Companies Law and article 12 bis of the Regulations of the Board of Directors, at its meeting of April 12, 2021, the Board of Directors evaluated the results of the annual evaluation of its own performance and that of its commissions during 2020, analyzing the directors' replies to a questionnaire with almost a hundred questions and issuing a report which was prepared with the active participation of all the members of the Board of Directors.
+Likewise, the report took account of all the comments, suggestions and opinions expressed during the preparation process.

-This questionnaire included questions on the operation and composition of the Board of Directors and the work and performance of the Chairman of the Board of Directors, the Secretary of the Board of Directors and the Legal Advisor.
+The questionnaire was distributed and supplemented through an information system, implemented in 2020, that guarantees the confidentiality of the opinions expressed by the directors.
+Through the questionnaire, it was possible to evaluate aspects that might affect the operation and composition of the Board of Directors, since it included questions on the work and performance of the Chairman of the Board of Directors, the Secretary of the Board of Directors and the Legal Advisor.
 Likewise, for the members of the different committees, the questionnaire also asked about the operation of the Audit Committee and Nominating and Compensation Commission.

-Likewise, the Audit Committee and Nominating and Compensation Commission prepared reports on their own evaluations as well as an action plan to overcome the deficiencies detected in said evaluations and, in the case of the Nominating and Compensation Commission, on the operation of the Board of Directors, all of which was in compliance with Recommendation 36 of the Good Governance Code.
+Likewise, the Audit Committee and Nominating and Compensation Commission prepared reports on their own evaluations as well as an action plan to improve the way they operate pursuant to the results of said evaluations and, in the case of the Nominating and Compensation Commission, on the operation of the Board of Directors, all of which was in compliance with Recommendation 36 of the Good Governance Code.

-Subsequently, at the period ended November 30, 2020 the Board of Directors reviewed the status of compliance with said plan, the objectives attained during 2020 and the issues that could be improved in the following period.
+After the end of the 2021 reporting period, the Board of Director reviewed the status of compliance with said plan, the goals that had been met during the 2021 period and the issues that could be improved in the following period.